-Although one would not likely have realized it at the time, the Lord was laying out His roadmap for the entire future of Judah and the world through the prophet Isaiah.
-It has impact upon every living person – past, present, and future – and reaches to the ends of the earth.
+Although one would likely not have realized it at the time, the Lord was laying out His roadmap for the entire future of Judah and the world through the prophet Isaiah.
+It impacts every living person – past, present, and future – and reaches to the ends of the earth.

 Three basic prophetic themes are scattered throughout the book of Isaiah.
 Two of the prophetic themes have been fulfilled, one has not.
 These three themes are as follows: